programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 cache = True
 ```

-As a final note, for the WordClouds we change the default Matplotlib font to one called “Liberation Sans Narrow” by finding its ‘font path’ (`fp`) in our system:
+For the WordClouds we change the default Matplotlib font to one called “Liberation Sans Narrow” by finding its ‘font path’ (`fp`) in our system:

 ```python
 fp = '/usr/share/fonts/truetype/liberation/LiberationSansNarrow-Regular.ttf'